MyutVoilim/MyutVoilim/README.md

 # A Little More About Me 🙋‍♂️

 I am deeply passionate about problem-solving, finding joy in what that brings from anything to games, philosophy, and especially software development.
-Much like any puzzle, once solved you not only learn the solution but deepen a fundamental understanding to apply to your next puzzle.
+Much like any puzzle, once solved you not only learn the solution but deepen a fundamental understanding to apply to the next puzzle.
 I approach every challenge as an opportunity to expand my knowledge and perspectives, a philosophy I apply wholeheartedly to all aspects of my life.

 <b>Some Things I Like</b>
 - VR 🕶️